IgorColetoBueno/IgorColetoBueno/Resume.md

 I worked as a React.js developer allocated to Siemens Healthineers and WE Travel projects:

-Allocated in the Siemens Healthineers client, I created the entire front-end application in React.js.
+Allocated to the Siemens Healthineers client, I created the entire front-end application in React.js.
 The application is similar to Power BI, where the user has the flexibility to create custom boards and create custom reports.
-To do that I have implemented a complex state management, specific UI following the Siemens Healthineers design system and followed specific healthcare standards such as FHIR.
+To do that, I have implemented a complex state management, specific UI following the Siemens Healthineers design system, and followed specific healthcare standards such as FHIR.

 ---
 ### Alpha Software · Full-time